Doctors Note Logo

 • Fever (sometimes)

-If you're experiencing these symptoms and want to better understand whether they align with Cellulitis / Erysipelas, a free AI-powered symptom checker can help you assess your condition before your next doctor's visit.
+If you're experiencing these symptoms and want to better understand what might be causing them, you can check your symptoms with a free AI-powered tool to help prepare for your next doctor's visit.

 How Long Does Cephalexin Take to Work?